fearofcode/swarmscale/README.md

 a simple heuristic optimization algorithm inspired by natural behavior such as flocks of birds and insect swarms, to automatically tune <a href="https://en.wikipedia.org/wiki/PID_controller>PID controllers</a>.

+Eventually, I'd like to try to apply this technique towards software systems.
+But, for now, I'm working on simulated physical systems using a physics engine.

 So far, the example I'm working on is of levitating a circular object in the air.
 It's intended to be a highly simplified simulation of something like hovering an aircraft in the air.